Some transcendental functions with an empty exceptional set

-A transcendental function usually yields a transcendental value for an algebraic entry belonging to its domain, the algebraic exceptions forming the so-called \emph{exceptional set}.
-For instance, the exceptional set of the function $\,\exp(z)\,$ is the unitary set $\{0\}$, which follows from the Hermite-Lindemann theorem.
-In this note, we give some explicit examples of transcendental entire functions having empty exceptional sets, i.e. functions that yield transcendental values for all algebraic entries, without exceptions.
+{\it Department of Mathematics, University de Brasilia, Brasilia, DF, Brazil\\ e-mail} : {\verb|diego@mat.unb.br|} \\ { {\sc Abstract.} A transcendental function usually returns transcendental values at algebraic points.
+The (algebraic) exceptions form the so-called \emph{exceptional set}, as for instance the unitary set $\{0\}$ for the function $f(z) = e^z \,$, according to the Hermite-Lindemann theorem.
+In this note, we give some explicit examples of transcendental entire functions whose exceptional set are empty. } \\